klnishino/chrombpnet-documentation/README.md

 - [ENCSR689SDA](https://www.encodeproject.org/experiments/ENCSR689SDA/)

 ## Preprocessing
-Used filtered .bam alignments and pseudoreplicated peaks in bed narrowPeak format for overlap peaks
+Used filtered .bam alignments to train model and pseudoreplicated peaks in bed narrowPeak format for overlap peaks
 - [`preprocessing.sh`](preprocessing.sh)

 Note: the working directory for the preprocessing script is different from the rest of the scripts (data from preprocessing was copied into new directory in /data)